donapieppo/cmsino/README.md

 # Cmsino

 Cms rails gem for developers in its smallest form possible.
+Not usable now :-)

 ## Installation